koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
-But the way, what do we implement on the host config? we have to implement side-effects for the host environment and define a public instance and internal instance.
+By the way, what do we implement on the host config? we have to implement side-effects for the host environment and define a public instance and internal instance.
 And we have to define the mode of your renderer and hydration logics if you need it.